mahp-scut/STICM/README.md

-# STCN
+# STICM
-Code and datasets for paper "Spatiotemporal convolutional network for time-series prediction and its causal factor inference"
+Code and datasets for paper "Spatiotemporal information conversion machine for time-series prediction with causal inference"

-## Spatiotemporal convolutional network for time-series prediction and its causal factor inference
+## Spatiotemporal information conversion machine for time-series prediction with causal inference
-- A spatiotemporal convolutional network (STCN), was developed to efficiently and accurately render a multistep-ahead prediction of a time series by employing a spatial-temporal information (STI) transformation.
+- A spatiotemporal information conversion machine (STICM), was developed to efficiently and accurately render a multistep-ahead prediction of a time series by employing a spatial-temporal information (STI) transformation.

 ## Data avalability